RenuSolanki/EasyABM.jl/docs/src/schelling.md

 ## Step 5: Fetch Data

-In this step we fetch data of number of happy and sad agents at each time step as a dataframe using following line of code.
+In this step we fetch data of number of happy and sad agents at each time step as a dataframe using the following lines of code.

 ```julia
 df = get_nums_agents(model,